Knicks above .500 after 109-90 rout of Pistons

 Knicks: Taj Gibson (left ankle sprain), Elfrid Payton (right sore hamstring) and Mitchell Robinson (right hand surgery) were out. … New York shot 51% from the field and 13 of 26 from beyond the arc.

 Pistons: Detroit has been holding Blake Griffin out while trying to resolve his future.
 Delon Wright (right adductor strain) also missed Sunday’s game. … The Pistons avoided their lowest point total of the season, which was 86 against Utah on Jan.
-10.
+10. … Coach Dwane Casey said grant has a bit of an issue with his calf, but it is not expected to be serious.

 UP NEXT

 Knicks: At San Antonio on Tuesday night.
+The Spurs swept two meetings with the Knicks last season.